Bang, Zoom, Crazy... Hello

 Bang, Zoom, Crazy...
 Hello is the seventeenth studio album by American rock band Cheap Trick.
 The album was released on April 1, 2016, by Big Machine Records.
-The album is the first in the band's history to not feature Bun E. Carlos on drums.
-Touring drummer Daxx Nielsen fills in on drums for the album.
+The album is the first in the band's history not featuring Bun E. Carlos on drums, instead featuring Daxx Nielsen on drums.

 Singles

 "No Direction Home" was released as the lead single from the album on December 20, 2015.
 The song was offered as a free download to celebrate their announced Rock and Roll Hall of Fame induction, as well as their record deal with Big Machine Records.
 In March 2016, the second single "When I Wake Up Tomorrow" was released.
 A music video was recorded for the song.

 Critical reception

 Bang, Zoom, Crazy...
 Hello received generally positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 74 based on 12 reviews, which indicates "generally favorable reviews".